-Best air fryer brisket with a dry rub is here!
-Beef brisket in air fryer Ninja Foodi or Cosori comes out fork tender and juicy every time.
-If you loved our pressure cooker brisket, this goes a step further to the YUM.
+Best air fryer brisket with a dry rub that comes out fork tender and juicy every time recipe is here!
+If you loved our pressure cooker brisket, this goes a step further with a crispy exterior for added YUM.

 Air Fryer Beef Brisket